synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - **Storybook sync hardening — partial:**
   - ✅ `pruneStaleArtifacts()` in `write.ts` prunes stale `.md` files not present in the current scrape set on successful runs.
   - ✅ `write.ts` throws if content is empty (`Refusing to write empty storybook artifact`), preventing blank replacements.
-  - ❌ **Gap remaining:** Step 6 in `build.ts` only issues a `warn` on scrape failure and continues the pipeline.
-It should abort (or be configurable to abort) to prevent a successful `build:all` run that silently drops all examples.
+  - ✅ Step 6 in `build.ts` now aborts `build:all` on scrape failure, preventing successful full builds with stale or missing examples.

 ### Previous Hardening and Config Work
 - Clustering config was generated from Storybook tags and expanded with concrete group files under `config/clustering/components-by-tag/`.